gordonchen592/sticks-suggestions/README.md

 ```python
 pip install requirements.txt
 ```
+or by installing the packages individually as listed above.

 A working camera should also be available for the script to use.
-The camera should be oriented such that both players' hands are in frame and the background should have an appropriate amount of contrast with both players' hands.
-The players should face towards each other where player one is on the bottom or right of the video stream.
+The camera should be oriented such that both players' hands are in frame, and the background should have an appropriate amount of contrast with both players' hands.
+The players should face towards each other where player one is on the bottom-right of the video stream and player two is on the top-left of the video stream.

 # Usage
 Run `__main__.py` to start the program.
+If needed, change the variable `VIDEO_INPUT_INDEX` in `__main__.py` to a different integer to use a different camera (by default, the camera used is the first camera device).

-Once the video stream is shown, both players should move their hands into frame.
+Once the video stream is shown, both players should move their hands into frame (a total of 4 hands).
 The count for each hand and the assigned player will be overlayed on the center of each hand.
+Note that hands that are not assigned to players are assumed to be zero (ie. if only player one has hands in frame, player two's hands are assumed to both be zero.
+No suggested moves are made in this example since the game position is in an end state where no moves can be made).

 Suggestions will be printed to the console.
+They are in the format `move move_parameter` where `move` is either `tap` or `split`.
+* For `tap`, `move_parameter` are the hand used by the moving player and the targeted opponent's hand.
+For instance, `tap l r` would mean the moving player should use their left hand to attack their opponent's right hand.
+* For `split`, `move_parameter` is the desired count on the moving player's right hand after the split.
+For instance, `split 2` would mean the moving player should split their hands such that the right hand ends up with a count of 2.

+To exit the program, press `q`.

 ## Rules
 When calculating the next best move, the algorithm uses the default rules plus the following [variations](https://en.wikipedia.org/wiki/Chopsticks_(hand_game)#Variations):